-The government of Nepal has lifted the temporary ban on issuing visa-on-arrival services for international travelers visiting the country.
-The good news is that the mandatory quarantine has also been relaxed.
+The government of Nepal has lifted the ban on issuing visa-on-arrival services for international travelers visiting the country.
+The good news is that the mandatory quarantine is now not required, even for unvaccinated or partially vaccinated travelers.

 Visitors will be provided tourist visas on arrival at Tribhuwan International Airport, Kathmandu after fulfilling certain health criteria.